 Winter should not be a time to worry about getting hurt.
 Winter is a time for fun and games and warm fires.
 If you remember to warm up, stretch, use proper lifting mechanics by remembering “BACK” and correct your posture, you will decrease your risk of injuring your back while you shovel.

-However, in the unfortunate event that you develop chronic back pain, Physicians Neck & Back Center is here to help you resume activity.
+However, in the unfortunate event that you develop chronic back pain, TRIA Neck and Back Strengthening Program, formerly known as the Physicians Neck and Back Center (PNBC), is here to help you resume activity.